Fire District Assistance Programs

 Phase 3 (Closed)

 The Phase 3 grant is a new grant funded by Federal VFA and HB1168 funding.
 We recognize the value in fire districts/departments having adequate and proper equipment as a necessity in fighting wildland fire.
 This new grant supports providing WA State fire districts/departments an opportunity to increase their capability and protect our communities against wildland fire.
-Our intent is to award 25 districts/departments across Washington state with up to $7,000.00 with a 10 percent match for a remote type vehicle fire nozzle.
+Our intent is to award 55 districts/departments across Washington state with up to $4,000.00 with a 10 percent match for up to 10 fire shelters.

 House Bill 1168 Grants